jcalopes/events-platform/README.md

 # ticketSystem
-MEAN Stack -Web tickets application
+MEAN Stack Application -Web tickets application

 How to use: